AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 element = array_2D[3, 4] # select the element in the 4th row of the 5th column
 {% endhighlight %}

-But this is not to selecting a single element.
+But this is not limited to selecting a single element.
 You can easily select multiple elements of your multi-dimensional array using the syntax learned from the first examples.

 {% highlight Python %}
 sub_array = array[2,3-9] # select the 4-9 element in the third line